Are you getting engaged soon, and do you want to do something special for the one special person in your life?

 Don’t worry if you know nothing about jewelry customization.
 You can draw inspiration from other rings and then customize your ring from scratch with the perfect stone, metal, setting and band thickness.

-This is a bad plan, as not many people know how much a diamond costs, and you’ll probably end up eyeing a rock that’s above budget.
+Starting your search by just browsing without any budget limitation is a bad idea, as not many people know how much a diamond costs, and you’ll probably end up eyeing a rock that’s above budget, because it impressed you the first time you saw it, and then considered it a “benchmark” for all other rocks you saw.

-A ring setting generally costs between $1,500 to $12,000, and is dependent on things like design, metal, and if you plan to use only diamonds or also precious stones in your ring.
+Ring setting price is dependent on things like popularity (supply & demand), design, metal, brand, and if you plan to use only diamonds or also precious stones in your ring.

 With your budget in mind, it’s time to get creative, but in an organized way.